 The attack of the Cybermats [see what I did there?] was almost impossible to tighten up due to the music cue running over it but I managed a couple of tweaks that I do think help improve the sequence.
 The final cliff-hanger comes in at 40 minutes, meaning episode three has slightly less material than it’s predecessors at 12 minutes’ worth.

-It’s impossible to join the two versions of the final cliff-hanger as Episode Four’s re-enactment is completely different.
 The only solution was to drop a Cybermen scene from later in the episode to plug the gap between the two.
 The only downside of this is that you don’t actually see Callum getting shot but there was no other solution.
 There`s about 16 minutes` worth of material here, the most from any of the episodes.